random-archer/mkinitcpio-systemd-tool/README.md

 how can I provide custom interactive user shell for ssh client
 * change sample shell file located in `/etc/systemd/system/initrd-shell.sh`

-which ssh user keys are used by initramfs sshd server?
+which ssh user keys are used by initramfs sshd server(s)?
 * they come from host `/root/.ssh/authorized_keys`

 ### Shell Script Questions and Answers